AteebNoOne/SoftwareEngineeringSummers23/README.md

 ### Agile Model

-Contributor: Mahnoor Shaikh
+Contributor: Mahnoor Fatima

 The Agile model is an iterative and incremental approach to software development that focuses on collaboration, adaptability, and customer satisfaction.
 It emphasizes the importance of frequent feedback and the ability to respond to changing requirements throughout the development process.

 ### Spiral Model

-Contributor: Rafay
+Contributor: Abdul Raffay

 The Spiral model is a risk-driven SDLC model that combines iterative development with elements of the Waterfall model.
 It is particularly useful for projects where risk assessment and management are critical.
 The Spiral model involves multiple cycles of planning, risk analysis, engineering, and evaluation.